 In 1776, Thomas Pares II had purchased the mansion on the site of Grey Friars Abbey which had originally been built by William Herrick.
 We know that Herrick’s garden had contained a 3-foot tall stone pillar inscribed, "Here lies the body of Richard III sometime King of England.” which may possibly have remained there when Pares bought the property.
 Indeed, Richard Buckley said in a statement.
 ‘Interestingly, the 18th-century map of Leicester shows a formal garden with a series of paths leading to a central point.’
 (12-Sep-2012 University of Leicester Press Office).
 Pares certainly greatly enlarged the house at the end of the 18th century adding two extensive wings leading to it being considered to be the principle private residence in Leicester.
 Leicester University Archaeological Services report that at this time the house faced Friar Lane behind a large forecourt, with a walled garden extending back to Peacock Lane.
 It was certainly one of the finest houses in the borough with one local noting that few other dwellings in the town were as desirable.

 So, the Pares were already experienced in ‘extreme makeovers’ and proceeded in the same vein in Narborough.
-Pare’s partner in the legal firm was Samuel Miles and when he married Thomas’ sister Ann, the manor house at Narborough was modernised to become their main residence.
+A partner in the Pares legal firm, Samuel Miles, married Thomas’ niece Ann in 1811, the manor house at Narborough was modernised to become their main residence.
 They raised the level of the first floor, laid a fine oak parquet floor in the principle reception room, added a bay to this room and the master bedroom above.
 This room was panelled along with the landing.
-They added a brick built entrance hall, featuring large stained glass windows and a mock tudor belvedere all in keeping with the emerging trend of gothic revival.
+They added a brick built entrance hall, featuring large stained glass windows and a mock tudor belvedere all in keeping with the fashionable gothic revival style.
 It was at this point that the building was deemed grand enough to deserve the appellation of ‘Narborough Hall’.